meedan/check-mark/README.md

 ### Development

-The JavaScript and SASS codes live in `src`.
+The JavaScript code lives in `src`.
 Static files like HTML, Manifest and images live in `public`.

 Copy `config.js.example` to `config.js` and define your configurations.